 My wife then told the restaurant owner about the old woman Thomm.
 He frowned as she related to him that we had met and talked to her at Doi Tung.

 “No one fitting that description came to the village today,” he insisted.
 “I’ve been here all day and the only bus today came a couple hours ago and two of my cousins got off.
 I remember your car passing by about noontime.
-This is the only road through the village.”
+This is the only road through the village, and the only trail that goes to Doi Tung starts here.”

 “Maybe the old woman got on the trail before entering the village,” I thought out loud.